groupcache/groupcache-go/README.md

 If `SetPeers()` is not called, then the `groupcache.Instance` will operate as a local only cache.

+### groupcache.Daemon
+This is a convenience struct which encapsulates a `groupcache.Instance` to simplify starting and stopping an instance and the associated transport.
+Calling `groupcache.SpawnDaemon()` calls `SpawnTransport()` on the provided transport to listen for incoming requests.

 ### data.Group
 Holds the cache that makes up the "group" which can be shared with other instances of group cache.
 Each `groupcache.Instance` must create the same group using the same group name.
 Group names are how a "group" cache is